BEHZAD1919/Advanced-Multi-Agent-AI-Framework/templates/enhance-prompt-template.md

 ## 2. Core Directive
 Your goal is to understand the user's intent and provide one of the following enhancements:
-- **Task Map Generation**: For complex projects or features, produce a comprehensive JSON Task Map.
+- **Task Map Generation**: For complex projects or features, produce a comprehensive Markdown Task Map with checkboxes.
 - **Query Refinement**: For general queries, improve the question to be more specific, actionable, and likely to yield a high-quality answer.
 - **Code Improvement**: For code snippets, provide a refactored, optimized, or clarified version of the code.